-Margo Payne.
+Margo (Margaret) Payne.
 Conservative.
-Margaret (Margo) Payne has lived in Newbury over 50 years.
-She attended Newbury County Girls Grammar School.
+Born in Manchester.
+Came to Newbury in 1975.
+Attended Newbury County Girls Grammar School.
 Married to John and has two children.
-Elected to the Council in 2015-19.
-A Trustee for both the West Berkshire Volunteer Centre and Citizens Advice Bureau.
-A keen singer, she has been a member of Newbury Choral Society and Kennet Opera.3
+Elected to the Council 2015-19.
+A Trustee for the West Berkshire Volunteer Centre and Citizens Advice Bureau.
+A keen singer, she has been a member of Newbury Choral Society and Kennet Opera.